 Rebates: Allowances for rebates include mandated discounts under the Medicaid Drug Rebate Program, other government programs and commercial contracts.
 Rebate amounts owed after the final dispensing of the product to a benefit plan participant are based upon contractual agreements or legal requirements with public sector benefit providers, such as Medicaid.
+Certain rebate amounts commensurate with share utilization of UDENYCA® related to other pegfilgrastim products.
 The allowance for rebates is based on statutory or contractual discount rates and expected utilization.
 Our estimates for the expected utilization of rebates are based on customer and payer data received from the pharmacies and distributors and historical utilization rates.
 Rebates are generally invoiced by the payer and paid in arrears, such that the accrual balance consists of an estimate of the amount expected to be incurred for the current quarter's shipments to our Customers, plus an accrual balance for known prior quarters' unpaid rebates.
 If actual future rebates vary from estimates, we may need to adjust our accruals, which would affect net product revenue in the period of adjustment.